DarkoPendragon/discord-server-logger/README.md

     watchID: "SERVER TO WATCH ID"
 });
 ```
 Adding the `sendAsBot` option and including your ID in the array will then make your bot send messages you send in the logging server.
 For example, if you send "Error: no signs of intelligent life" in the logging server to the channel `#general`, your bot will then send the same message in the channel named `#general` within the server it's watching.
+Adding someone elses ID into the array will also allow them to do this.
 So far, this is the only extra feature.

 # Notes
 * The bot MUST be in the server you want to log.